GCC AI Jumpstart

 GCC Constraints Are Real

-Nineteen production AI systems engineered this year in production GCC environments.
+Deep experience building production AI inside GCC and commercial M365.
 We know which connectors are restricted, where the data residency boundaries are, and what your ISO will ask about before they ask it.

-The person who scopes your engagement is the person who builds it.
+The senior engineering that scopes your engagement is what builds it.
 No handoff from sales to delivery.
-No junior substitution.
+No junior hand-off.
 The expertise you evaluated is the expertise that shows up on Day 1.

 Documentation-First Delivery